Course Description

 David Heimansohn, MD, St. Vincent Heart Center of Indiana

-Puja Kachroo, MD, Washington University in St. Louis
+Tsuyoshi Kaneko, MD, Washington University in St. Louis

 Amar Krishnaswamy, MD, Cleveland Clinic

-Ezequiel Munoz, MD, Ascension St. Vincent Heart Center of Indiana
+Kathleen Morris, MD, Ascension St. Vincent Heart Center of Indiana

-Parin Patel, MD, Ascension St. Vincent Heart Center of Indiana
+Ezekiel Munoz, MD, Ascension St. Vincent Heart Center of Indiana

 Ranya Sweis, MD, MS Northwestern University Feinberg School of Medicine

-Steven Yakubov, MD, Ohio Health
+Steve Yakubov, MD, Ohio Health, Columbus, Ohio

 Alan Zajarias, MD, Washington University School of Medicine

-Learning Objectives 2025
+Learning Objectives 2026

 Target Audience